-Salinity levels within the Merced Subbasin have-ranges from less than 90 to 1,000 mg/L since 2015, as measured by Total Dissolved Solids (TDS).
-The recommended drinking water secondary MCL for TDS is 500 mg/L, with an upper secondary MCL of 1,000 mg/L and a short-term secondary MCL of 1,500 mg/l (SWRCB, 2006).
-The secondary MCL was established by the USEPA and then adopted by the SWRCB.
+Salinity levels within the Merced Subbasin range from less than 90 to 1,000 mg/L since 2015, as measured by Total Dissolved Solids (TDS).
+The recommended drinking water secondary MCL for TDS is 500 mg/L, with an upper secondary MCL of 1,000 mg/L and a short-term secondary MCL6 of 1,500 mg/l (SWRCB, 2006).
 The secondary MCL is a Secondary Drinking Water Standard that is established for aesthetic reasons such as taste, odor, and color and is not based on public health concerns.
 For agricultural uses, salt tolerance varies by crop, with common crops within the Merced Subbasin tolerant of irrigated water with TDS below 640 mg/L (Ayers & Westcot, 1985).
-TDS in the northwestern corner of the Subbasin is slightly elevated, but remains generally less than 400 mg/L in the eastern two-thirds of the Subbasin (Figure 2-69).
+TDS in the northwestern corner of the Subbasin is slightly elevated but remains generally less than 400 mg/L in the eastern two-thirds of the Subbasin (Figure 2-69).
 In the Below Corcoran and Unknown Aquifers, TDS concentrations are generally higher along the San Joaquin River (Figure 2-67 & Figure 2-68).
 TDS data for wells screened in the Above Corcoran clay aquifer is limited in areas of the Subbasin.
-Consequently, the resulting contours may not reflect all conditions within the aquifer (Figure 2-66 Figure 2-66).
+Consequently, the resulting contours may not reflect all conditions within the aquifer (Figure 2-66).

-&lt;sup>6 Short-term secondary MCLs are acceptable only for existing community water systems on a temporary basis pending construction of treatment facilities or development of acceptable new water sources (California Code of Regulations Title 22 § 64449).
+6 Short-term secondary MCLs are acceptable only for existing community water systems on a temporary basis pending construction of treatment facilities or development of acceptable new water sources (California Code of Regulations Title 22 § 64449).